kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

 ### Brief description of the hierarchical structure of the model of Flaxman et al.

-*  Observed COVID-19 death count, for given (jurisdiction,day)
+*  Observed daily COVID-19 hospital admission count

    Assumed to follow a **Negative Binomial** distribution (which can be regarded as Gamma-mixture of Poisson distributions),